-Maymester Course 2012, with Dr. Nash and Dr. Rischbieter.
-We spent one week aboard a luxurious yacht in the Galapagos Islands, traveled to the highlands of Ecuador and the famous Otovalo Market, and explored the Ecuadorian Amazon River.
+Dr. Nash and Dr. Rischbieter traveled with students to explore this beautiful part of the world.
+The group spent one week following in the footsteps of Charles Darwin in the Galapagos Islands studying both terrestrial and marine ecosystems.
+They then traveled to the highlands of Ecuador and the famous Otovalo Market and explored the Amazon River.

-Students traveled to northern Tanzania to study the animals of the famous game parks of the Serengeti Plains.
-They studied the behavior of the large mammals of the area: elephants, lions, Cape buffalo, giraffes, wildebeest, zebras, etc. Study sites included Serengeti, Ngorongoro, and Tarangire National Parks.
-They also experienced the diverse culture and history of Tanzania, and visited agricultural Bantu and semi-nomadic Maasai villages and the urban environment of Arusha.
-Students were given the opportunity to explore the origin of modern humans with a visit to Oldavai Gorge.
+Students traveled with Dr. Zimmerman to Tanzania to study the animals of the famous game parks of the Serengeti Plains.
+They observed the behavior of the large mammals of the area: elephants, lions, cape buffalo, giraffes, wildebeest, zebras, and many more.
+They also experienced the diverse culture of Tanzania and visited agricultural Bantu and semi-nomadic Maasi villages as well as the urban environment of Arusha.
+Students explored the origin of modern humans with a visit to Oldavai Gorge.